-Over the years, technical committees ISO/TC 36 and ISO/TC 42 of the International Organization for Standardization have published ISO storage standards specific to individual materials.
-Many of these temperature/relative humidity recommendations are based on laboratory studies using Arrhenius type projections that allow extrapolation of high temperature incubation tests to recommended storage environments at reduced temperatures.
+Historically, technical committees ISO/TC 36 and ISO/TC 42 have published ISO storage standards specific to individual materials.
+Many of these temperature and relative humidity recommendations are based on laboratory studies using Arrhenius type projections that allow extrapolation of high temperature incubation tests to recommended storage environments at reduced temperatures.
 This also allows a prediction of the life expectancy of materials.
 This approach and the resulting analysis are logical when each medium is considered by itself.
 The individual ISO storage standards are sound and the predicted life expectancies have been consistent with practical experience.
 However, the storage conditions can differ widely for various media and reflect differences in their inherent stability.
-The extended-term storage conditions recommended in the various standards provide wide humidity ranges and set only a maximum temperature limit with considerable overlap in allowed environmental conditions across several inedia types.
+The extended-term storage conditions recommended in the various standards provide wide humidity ranges and set only a maximum temperature limit with considerable overlap in allowed environmental conditions across several media types.

-In the real world, archivists and ourators frequently are faced with the task of storing many types of material, such as film, prints, tapes, etc. Archives often contain media that cannot be separated without destroying the integrity of the collection.
+In the real world, archivists and curators frequently are faced with the task of storing many types of material, such as film, prints, tapes, etc. Archives often contain media that cannot be separated without destroying the integrity of the collection.
 In other archives, one collection can consist primarily of one medium, but there are many collections each with different media.
-In either situation, it may not be practical or realistic for the archivist to provide a number of different storage environments that are optimized for each material.
-The cost and inconvenience would be prohibitive moreover, records of the same or similar subject matter are usually stored in close proximity to facilitate reference, not by the type of medium.
-The archivist of a multiple media collection may be forced to limit the number of storage environments that can be provided.
-In some cases, this means some deviation from the ISO storage for each of the value, physical size, quantity, or legal requirements to maximize life expectancy of some collections relative to others.
+In either situation, it might not be practical or realistic for the archivist to provide a number of different storage environments that are optimized for each material.
+The cost and inconvenience would be prohibitive; moreover, records of the same or similar subject matter are usually stored in close proximity to facilitate reference, not by the type of medium.
+The archivist of a multiple media collection might be forced to limit the number of storage environments that can be provided.
+In some cases, this means some deviation from the ISO storage recommendations and can compromise the life expectancies specified in the standards.
+This compromise can be based on the value, physical size, quantity, or legal requirements to maximize life expectancy of some collections relative to others.

-This International Standard provides an assessment the keeping qualities for four storage environments.
-As such, it is most useful for storage facilities which house different types of materials, but does not override the ISO recommendations for single medium collections.
+This International Standard provides an assessment of the keeping qualities for four storage environments.
+As such, it is most useful for storage facilities that house different types of materials, but does not override the ISO recommendations for single medium collections.

-This International Standard does not discuss the various strategies to upgrade substandard environments that deviate from those recommended by ISO standards.
-However, institutions with substandard environments and restricted budgets should plan for the improvement of these environments as resources allow by judicious use of air conditioning, dehumidifiers (or humidifiers), air circulation and iltration.
+Institutions with substandard environments and restricted budgets are encouraged to plan for the improvement of these environments as resources allow by judicious use of air conditioning, dehumidifiers (or humidifiers), air circulation and filtration.
 Although practicalities can force compromises, any improvement of poor conditions will add to the longevity of materials, even if they do not attain the life expectancies possible with the environments recommended in the ISO standards.
-A discussion of basic air conditioning principles, the various options and the associated costs are outside the scope of this International Standard.
+Basic air conditioning principles, the various options and the associated costs are not addressed in this International Standard.
 There are many references on this subject.